Consumers Distributing: Store format

 The main focus of the retailer was jewellery, appliances, kitchenware, toys, personal care, discount furniture, electronics and seasonal goods.
 The retail store layout consisted of a series of glass cabinets that displayed merchandise.
 Customers were for the most part required to select their products from catalogues that were located throughout the store, filling out a request form for the item they desired.
 This form was given to a store clerk and processed for fulfilment, with the goods stored in non-public space in a warehouse system stock area, behind the counters.

 There were two main catalogue launches per year, with seasonal mini-catalogues issued more frequently to highlight certain items.
 The entire line changed twice a year with few exceptions.
 New items were introduced only with a new catalogue.
 A few specialty lines, such as batteries, film and some jewellery lines on counter racks, and were not found in the catalogue.
 Photo processing was another service available in many stores.

 Competitors and similar retailers

 Hudson's Bay Company, which operates Canadian department stores under The Bay and (formerly) Zellers names, acquired the small Shop-Rite catalogue chain in 1972 and quickly expanded it in an attempt to compete with Consumers Distributing.
 The chain never reached profitability, and ceased operations in 1982.

 American competition was mainly from the catalogue showroom retail store chains Best Products (also known simply as Best) and Service Merchandise.
 Both Best Products and Service Merchandise ultimately declared bankruptcy and ceased operations.

-Argos, which was modelled on the format of Consumers Distributing, continues to thrive in Ireland and the United Kingdom.